-Blessed with a near perfect climate and stunning natural scenery, Sydney is the perfect city to go outside and have a picnic.
-With so many parks, reserves, lookout points and beaches to choose from, you’ll never run out of options in the weekends.
+Blessed with a great climate and stunning natural scenery, Sydney is the perfect city to go outside and have a picnic.
+With so many parks, reserves, lookout points and popular beaches to choose from, you’ll never run out of options in the weekends.

 Some like peace and quiet with no one else around, while others prefer a bit more action.
 Some like to have good facilities available, such as shelters, BBQs and parking areas, while others prefer to go back to basics.

 What most of us have in common though is the appreciation for great views.
 To make things easier for you, we’ve come up with a list of some of the best picnic spots in and around Sydney!

 Beautiful parks, great beaches and quiet hideaways to enjoy a great afternoon outside, with sensational views right at your feet.

 Here are 17 of the best picnic spots you can find in and around Sydney.

 The man-made amphitheatre at Bradleys Head is a very popular fishing and picnic spot in the Sydney Harbour National Park.
 It’s also a great lookout point, with panoramic views of the city skyline, the Opera House and the Harbour Bridge.

 The huge mast at Bradleys Head was the foremast of HMAS Sydney, a light cruiser that was broken up on Cockatoo Island in 1929.

 Erected at Bradleys Head in 1934, the mast now serves as a monument for all Australian ships lost and all Australian sailors killed at war.